How to Use Git - Git Tutorial for Beginners

 Instruct Git to track file changes.

-Note: If you have unnecessary files, you can remove untracked files in Git to improve efficiency and organization.
+Note: If you have unnecessary files in your repository, you can remove untracked files in Git to improve efficiency and organization.

 Working with Git usually involves adding all the files to your index to prepare them for a commit.
 If you want to remove some files from the index before committing, you have to unstage the files in Git.